ongres/stackgres/doc/content/en/04-administration-guide/02-cluster-creation/_index.md

 ```

 You will need to perform additional steps in order to configure backups in your cloud environment.
-Have a look at the section [Backups]({{% relref "04-administration-guide/05-backups" %}}) for full examples using S3, GKE, Digital Ocean, and more.
+Have a look at the section [Backups]({{% relref "04-administration-guide/05-backups" %}}) for full examples using AWS S3, Google Cloud Storage, Digital Ocean Spaces, and more.

 ### Configuring Distributed Logs

-You can create an SGDistributedLogs CR to enable a [distributed log cluster]({{% relref "06-crd-reference/07-sgdistributedlogs" %}}):
+You can create an [SGDistributedLogs]({{% relref "06-crd-reference/07-sgdistributedlogs" %}}) CR to create a distributed log cluster that will receive the logs from the SGCluster configured to do so and to be able to view logs directly from the [Admin UI]({{% relref "04-administration-guide/13-admin-ui" %}}):

 ```yaml
 cat << EOF | kubectl apply -f -